Cautious optimization via data informativity: Conclusions

 \section{Conclusions}

 We have developed a set-valued regression approach to data-based optimization of an unknown vector-valued function.
 Taking a worst-case perspective, we have provided a range of guarantees in terms of measurements on the minimization of least conservative upper bounds of both the norm and any linear combination of the components of the unknown function.
 Our analysis has yielded closed-form expressions for the proposed upper bounds, conditions to ensure their convexity (as an enabler for the use of gradient-based methods for their optimization), and Lipschitzness characterizations to facilitate simplifications based on interpolation.

 We have illustrated the applicability of the proposed cautious optimization approach in systems and control scenarios with unknown dynamics: first, by providing conditions on the data which guarantee that the dynamics is strongly contracting and, second, by providing conditions under which we can regulate an unknown system to a point with a guaranteed maximal value of an unknown cost function.
 Finally, we have considered online scenarios, where one repeatedly combines the optimization of the unknown function with the collection of additional data.
 Under mild assumptions, we show that repeated measurements lead to a strictly shrinking set of compatible parameters and we build on this result to design an online procedure that provides sequential upper bounds which converge to a true optimizer.

-Future work will investigate conditions to ensure other regularity properties of the unknown function and its least conservative upper bounds, the impact of the choice of basis functions on the guarantees and computational efficiency of the proposed cautious optimization methods (particularly, the use of polynomial bases coupled with sum-of-squares optimization techniques), and the application of the results to the certification of Lyapunov stability and controller design for nonlinear systems.
+{ Future work will investigate conditions to ensure other regularity properties of the unknown function and its least conservative upper bounds.
+Moreover, we envision an investigation of the impact of the choice of basis functions on the guarantees and computational efficiency of the proposed cautious optimization methods (particularly, the use of polynomial bases coupled with sum-of-squares optimization techniques).
+The links between choices of basis and the performance on out-of-basis functions under certain regularity conditions is an interesting direction.
+Lastly, many applications in the field of control remain open, such as the certification of Lyapunov stability and controller design for nonlinear systems.}